oskariorg/oskari-docs/community/oskari_community.md

 If you can't find resources for developing, you can always try to set up a crowd funding plan.
 We help you to market it through our Oskari newsletter and other media.

+### Individuals

+Anyone is free to use Oskari source code and make it even better!
+If you have an idea, please join Oskari discussion in [Gitter](https://gitter.im/oskariorg/chat).

 ### PSC and OSGeo

-In late 2016 [Oskari PSC](https://github.com/oskariorg/oskari-docs/wiki/Project-Steering-Committee) was established and Oskari applied for OSGeo Foundations Incubation process to gain stability and interest also in the global open source society.
+In late 2016 [Oskari PSC](https://github.com/oskariorg/oskari-docs/wiki/Project-Steering-Committee) was established.
+Oskari's PSC (Project Streeting Committee) is responsible for checking the code and they decide which features are added to the Oskari core.

 ### Joint Development Forum